wso2/docs-choreo-dev/en/pe-docs/docs/observability/alerts/configure-alerts.md

 # Configure Alerts

-This section explains how you can configure alerts for your Choreo components.
+This section explains how you can configure alerts for your {{ product_name }} components.
 Setting up alerts allows you to proactively monitor your components ecosystem and take corrective measures when necessary.

 !!! tip
     Setting up alerts in only available in the component level.

 ## Alert Types

-Choreo supports the following types of alerts to help you monitor and manage your components effectively:
+{{ product_name }} supports the following types of alerts to help you monitor and manage your components effectively:

 - [Latency alerts](#latency-alerts)
 - [Traffic alerts](#traffic-alerts)